Prolost Watches

 Wrist Time

 We talk about it all the time — the watches that captivate our attention earn Wrist Time.
-Since you’re logging your daily wears, it’s easy to see which watches have had the most time in the sun, and Prolost Watches shows you this in a beautiful chart.
+Since you’re logging your daily wears, it’s easy to see which watches have had the most time in the sun, and Prolost Watches presents this in a beautiful chart.

 So Prolost Watches has the unique concept of Wrist Share.
 As you wear watches, each logged day earns a score, and these scores diminish over time.
 Recency matters to Wrist Share — it’s a measure of what you’re actively wearing, expressed as a shared percentage.